sali6798/quiz-panda/README.md

 To-do list:
-* Improvement to be done 1:
+* Improvement to be done 1: Having the ability to take some default quizzes on the application as a trivia game can be a nice feature to add.
-* Improvement to be done 2:

 ## Status
 Project is:  _Finished_